vidarkongsli/swetugg2022/docs/index.md

 ???

-* We are going to talk about testing
+* We are going to talk about software testing
 * A topic that is near and dear to my heart, and has been for many years
 * I assume that you are have a basic familiarity with automated software testing
 * ...that you have written at least one test in code before